About the Award

 - Exemplifies the Coast Guard Core Values of Honor (integrity), Respect (esteem of junior and seniors, and Devotion to Duty (ethical behavior).

 - Fosters a culture of diversity through inclusion and commitment.

 - Mentors both junior and senior personnel toward their highest potential.

 - Leads and motivates by example to ensure mission execution excellence.

-- A selection panel will review the nominations and make recommendations to the Assistant Commandant for Human Resources (CG-1) for approval.
+- A selection panel will review the nominations and make recommendations to the Executive Director for Personnel Readiness (DCMS-DPR-XD) for approval.
 The primary and alternate winners will be vetted by the CGIS prior to Commandant approval.

 The award should be presented at an appropriate ceremony at the district command closest to the winner.